joshclowater/werewolves.io-server/README.md

-# Partymouth server
+# Werewolves.io server

-The server for the party game Partymouth built with [Node.js](https://nodejs.org/en/) and deployed using Amazon Web Services, running in Docker containers in [AWS Fargate](https://aws.amazon.com/fargate/).
+The server for the party game Werewolves.io built with [Node.js](https://nodejs.org/en/) and deployed using Amazon Web Services, running in Docker containers in [AWS Fargate](https://aws.amazon.com/fargate/).

 Features: